 Dimensions of Human Experience

 We all exist in a multi-dimensional world.
-You have a physical body which you can hold onto with your hands; but you also experience emotions and thoughts that you cannot hold with hands.
+You have a physical body which you can hold onto with your hands; but you also experience emotions and thoughts that you cannot hold with your hands.
 Also, your consciousness is an extraordinary dimension of personal experience that science still does not understand.
-You are used to experiencing these different dimensions of human experience, but what about this one –
+You are used to experiencing these different dimensions of human experience.

 Lyle Watson, a scientist and biologist, in researching human potential for one of his books, was asked by a boy’s father in Italy to observe his four-year old son.
 In Watson’s presence, the father rolled his son an ordinary tennis ball.
 A little while later the boy rolled it back.
 The ball was turned inside out without any cuts or damage to its surface.
 Watson then signed his name on another tennis ball and the boy repeated the change.
 Later Watson cut open the ball in front of witnesses, revealing his signature on the inside of the ball.

 That defies any of today’s theories of physical science.
 When the boy went to school he lost that ability – so much for our system of education!
 I want to try to explain what I understand about some of the common levels or dimensions we can experience.
 I will start by giving a rather silly example to demonstrate the huge differences of our experience of these dimensions.